Traffic Tickets in Louisiana

-NOTE: It may take some time for your traffic ticket to be entered into the county court’s system, so you may need to wait a few days before requesting a trial.
+NOTE: It may take some time for your traffic ticket to be entered into the parish court's system, so you may need to wait a few days before requesting a trial.

-Check your traffic ticket for specific instructions or contact the county court listed.
+Check your traffic ticket for specific instructions or contact the parish court listed.

 For more information, visit our Fighting Traffic Tickets in Louisiana page.